 Overview - What is Azure Logic Apps?

 For example, here are just a few workloads you can automate with logic apps:

 Process and route orders across on-premises systems and cloud services.

 Monitor tweets for a specific subject, analyze the sentiment, and create alerts or tasks for items that need review.

-To build enterprise integration solutions with Azure Logic Apps, you can choose from a growing gallery with 200+ connectors, which include services such as Azure Service Bus, Functions, and Storage; SQL, Office 365, Dynamics, Salesforce, BizTalk, SAP, Oracle DB, file shares, and more.
+To build enterprise integration solutions with Azure Logic Apps, you can choose from a growing gallery with hundreds of ready-to-use connectors, which include services such as Azure Service Bus, Azure Functions, Azure Storage, SQL Server, Office 365, Dynamics, Salesforce, BizTalk, SAP, Oracle DB, file shares, and more.
 Connectors provide triggers, actions, or both for creating logic apps that securely access and process data in real time.

 Every logic app workflow starts with a trigger, which fires when a specific event happens, or when new available data meets specific criteria.
 Many triggers provided by the connectors in Logic Apps include basic scheduling capabilities so that you can set up how regularly your workloads run.
 For more complex scheduling or advanced recurrences, you can use a Recurrence trigger as the first step in any workflow.
 Learn more about schedule-based workflows.

 Each time that the trigger fires, the Logic Apps engine creates a logic app instance that runs the actions in the workflow.
 These actions can also include data conversions and flow controls, such as conditional statements, switch statements, loops, and branching.
 For example, this logic app starts with a Dynamics 365 trigger with the built-in criteria "When a record is updated".
 If the trigger detects an event that matches this criteria, the trigger fires and runs the workflow's actions.
 Here, these actions include XML transformation, data updates, decision branching, and email notifications.